intelligent-machine-learning/dlrover/docs/design/training-pre-check.md

         """The retry interval seconds, can be overridden in subclasses.""" return 5

-    @classmethod
-    def get_retry_limit_times(cls) -> int:
-        """
-        The retry limit times, can be overridden in subclasses.
-        The job starting procedure will be abort if result still not ok after several retry times.
-        """
-        return 3

     @abstractmethod
     def check(self, *args, **kwargs) -> PreCheckResult:
         """The abstraction of the main check procedure.""" pass

-    @abstractmethod
-    def recover_actions(self, *args, **kwargs) -> List[DiagnosisAction]:
-        """The abstraction of the procedure if check failed.""" pass

     @abstractmethod